kroger/pyknon/README.md

 Pyknon is a simple music library for Python hackers.
 With Pyknon you can generate Midi files quickly and reason about musical properties.

-Pyknon works with Python 2.7 and 3.9.
+Pyknon works with Python 3.9.
+It probably doesn't work with 2.7 anymore.

 # Usage